C.C. Chapman, author of Content Rules , joins us for another episode of Inbound Now !

 "One of the first rules we laid out was you need to embrace that you’re a publisher."

-of inbound marketing success and we cannot stress that enough.
+This is a critical piece of inbound marketing success and we cannot stress that enough.

 The content that you are creating online is what is going to bring in more organic traffic and help build your companies position as thought leaders in your space.